 Before you close the box, make sure the jars are snug in there with the packing material!
 A good test is to lightly shake the package for a few seconds before you seal it.
 If you’re hearing a lot of clinking glass and feeling the jars move around, you’ll need to throw in some more packing material to take up more of the space.

-USPS Priority Mail Cubic is the Best Option for Shipping Honey and Jam
+USPS Priority Mail Cubic is the Best Service for Shipping Honey and Jam

 If you’re wondering which shipping carrier to use for shipping out honey and jam, look no further than the US Postal Service.
 USPS offers a special mail class that’s perfect for shipping honey and jam called USPS Priority Mail Cubic.
-Unlike other mail classes, Priority Mail Cubic’s special discounted rates are determined by your packages dimensions, not its total weight.
+Unlike other mail classes, Priority Mail Cubic’s special discounted rates are determined by the dimensions of your package, not its total weight.

 Like all Priority Mail services, delivery only takes 1-3 days, and it comes with $100 of built-in insurance!
 Since jars of honey and jam can weigh a good amount, Priority Mail Cubic is both the cheapest and fastest way to ship them.